-- 22. Stressing the importance of complying with all the provisions of the Convention, State Parties are guided by the knowledge that the Convention provides a variety of collective and cooperative means to facilitate and clarify any questions relating to compliance. - 23.
-In this regard, States Parties will take the following actions:
+22. Stressing the importance of complying with all the provisions of the Convention, State Parties are guided by the knowledge that the Convention provides a variety of collective and cooperative means to facilitate and clarify any questions relating to compliance.

+23. In this regard, States Parties will take the following actions:

-Action #49: Clarify and seek to resolve any questions relating to matters of compliance with due diligence through bilateral discussions, the use of the good offices of the President or any other means consistent with Article 8, in a cooperative manner.
+Action #49: Clarify any questions relating to matters of compliance and seek to resolve any instance of non-compliance with due diligence through bilateral discussions, the use of the good offices of the President or any other means consistent with Article 8, in a cooperative manner and in accordance with the provisions of the Convention.